 Like so many people, I learned to ride a bike early on and for years, my two wheelers were my primary modes of transportation.
 Growing up in the San Fernando Valley (just outside of Los Angeles), I would bike everywhere – school, friends’ houses, work, the malls.
 Everywhere.
 Perhaps I even took the sense of freedom for granted.

-Soon after, I attended a fun ride hosted by CORBA (Concerned Off-Road Bicyclsts Association) where I was introduced to policy and multi-use trail access issues.
+Soon after, I attended a fun ride hosted by CORBA (Concerned Off-Road Bicyclists Association) where I was introduced to policy and multi-use trail access issues.
 I soon realized how even a little support for a cause you believe in could make a difference.

 This wasn’t the first such meeting I had been to where I left with the same exhilarated but empty feeling.
 The thought that it would be two years before we would see tangible results in the form of paint on a roadway or a new sign in the ground – assuming we were actually awarded the grant – was disheartening.
 What the heck were we supposed to do in the meantime?
 How could we take the energy and enthusiasm from this meeting and turn it into action?
 What could I do to help NOW?

 I started to realize too that individual events like bike rodeos, walking school buses and rolling bike trains are great for introducing kids to basic skills and safety tips, but how do we get them to put it in practice everyday?
-It became clear we not only need to encourage the kids in between these events to walk and bike to school more often, but we also need to provide them the education and tools to do so safely and responsibly.
+It became clear we not only needed to encourage the kids in between these events to walk and bike to school more often, but we also needed to provide them the education and tools to do so safely and responsibly.

 Further research showed how badly children need exercise and how a little extra helps them in school, reduces the risk of obesity and diabetes and reduces congestion around schools.
 We simply aren’t doing enough to get them – and their parents – out of their cars more often.
 A simple solution would be to encourage kids to walk and bike to school more often.